SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 [slide hideTitle]

-# Creating Components With The CLI
+# Creating Components Using The CLI

-We can use the **Angular CLI** - a command-line interface for Angular to generate a new component.
+We can use the **Angular CLI**, which is a command-line interface for Angular, to generate a new component.

 Type in the following command: `ng generate component home`.